 4.3.1 The purpose of calibration

-Sensor or system calibration is the first step in defining data validity.
+Instrument or measuring system calibration is the first step in defining data validity.
 In general, it involves comparison against a known standard to determine how closely instrument output matches the standard over the expected range of operation.
 Performing laboratory calibration carries the implicit assumption that the instrument’s characteristics are stable enough to retain the calibration in the field.
 A calibration history over successive calibrations should provide confidence in the instrument’s stability.

 Specifically, calibration is the operation that, under specified conditions, in a first step, establishes a relation between the quantity values with measurement uncertainties provided by measurement standards and corresponding indications with associated measurement uncertainties, and, in a second step, uses this information to establish a relation for obtaining a measurement result from an indication (JCGM, 2012).
-It should define a sensor/system’s bias or average deviation from the standard against which it is calibrated, its random errors, the range over which the calibration is valid, and the existence of any thresholds or non-linear response regions.
+It should define an instrument/measuring system’s bias or average deviation from the standard against which it is calibrated, its random errors, the range over which the calibration is valid, and the existence of any thresholds or non-linear response regions.
 It should also define resolution and hysteresis.
 Hysteresis should be identified by cycling the sensor over its operating range during calibration.
 The result of a calibration is often expressed as a calibration factor or as a series of calibration factors in the form of a calibration table or calibration curve.
 The results of a calibration must be recorded in a document called a calibration certificate or a calibration report.

 The calibration certificate or report should define any bias that can then be removed through mechanical, electrical or software adjustment.
 The remaining random error is not repeatable and cannot be removed, but can be statistically defined through a sufficient number of measurement repetitions during calibration.